-The Max Beckmann Archiv – that evolved from the archive established by the first Max Beckmann Gesellschaft (Max Beckmann Society) – is devoted to one of the most important artists of the 20th century.
+The Max Beckmann Archive – that evolved from the archive established by the first Max Beckmann Gesellschaft (Max Beckmann Society) – is devoted to one of the most important artists of the 20th century.
 The principal task of the archive is to collect material and information that illuminate all facets of the life and work of Max Beckmann.
-In addition, it contributes to furthering research on Beckmann through its own publications, exhibitions and series of lectures.
 For this purpose, all archival material (autographic items, newspaper cuttings, photos, etc.) is systematically catalogued and made available for research purposes.

-The Max Beckmann Archiv comprises more than 5000 letters, 300 of which are in Max Beckmann’s handwriting, as well as about 6000 photographs, some 60,000 newspaper cuttings and many more than 1400 special publications.
+The Max Beckmann Archive comprises more than 5000 letters, 300 of which are in Max Beckmann’s handwriting, as well as about 6000 photographs, some 60,000 newspaper cuttings and many more than 1400 special publications.
 Unpublished material such as lectures or dissertations is also kept in the continuously expanding archive, together with video films and sound storage media.
 Separate files are kept on each of Max Beckmann’s works and on certain figures within his circle of acquaintances.
-The archive forms a department of its own within the Bayerische Staatsgemäldesammlungen under the auspices of the Max Beckmann Gesellschaft that also maintains extensive holdings of its own.
+The archive is part of the Bayerische Staatsgemäldesammlungen.
+The Max Beckmann Gesellschaft, maintaining extensive holdings on its own, partly takes care of the archive.

 The archive’s holdings continue to expand thanks to new acquisitions and gifts.
 The archive also regularly updates the catalogues of paintings, drawings, prints and sculptures as well as bibliographical data.
 Its own publications, brochures, exhibitions and series of lectures all contribute to furthering research on Beckmann.